Yuzhe98/galpy/Possible-galpy-extensions.md

     - [ ] Models 1 and 2 of Binney & Tremaine (2008) [requires the three potentials above)
     - [ ] A three-dimensional spiral potential
     - [ ] A three-dimensional bar potential
+    - [ ] A triaxial Staeckel potential in a sensible way
 - [ ] Add adiabatically-contracted NFW potentials or add adiabatic contraction more generally

 Orbit integration